lpglinard/travel_genie/.junie/guidelines.md

 ## Code Architecture

 ### Project Structure
-The project follows a feature-based architecture:
+The project follows a feature-based architecture with strict adherence to the "one widget/model per file" rule:
 ```
 lib/
 ├── app.dart                 # Main app configuration